dzungpv/dnckatsw00x/README.md

 #### Prebuild hex:

-Version with 1 relay and button ready to flash with your tool download it here: [dnckatsw00x.hex](https://raw.githubusercontent.com/dzungpv/dnckatsw00x/master/dnckatsw00x.hex)
+Version with 1 relay and button ready to flash with your tool download it here: [dnckatsw00x.hex](https://raw.githubusercontent.com/dzungpv/dnckatsw00x/master/dnckatsw00x.hex) and use channel 15

 #### Support gateway/hub/software: